 Fall is my favorite season.
 I find it is the perfect time of year to review where I am and how far I’ve come.
 As a Life Empowerment Coach, I find it is effective for my clients to take some time to review how far they have come and to create some time to acknowledge positive progress and the desired results they've strived for.
 Additionally, reflect on how/why they may have gotten off track.

 Perhaps you can relate?
 Maybe this is the year you finally let go of an unhealthy habit or a limited way of thinking, but find that you have slipped back into old patterns.
-Maybe you have been diligent with your diet all week, then break all the rules with a long weekend binge and have not been able to get back on track.
+Maybe you have been diligent with your diet all week, then broke all the rules with a long weekend binge, and have not been able to get back on track.
 Perhaps it is that book you’ve been wanting to write and have even completed the first chapter, but then life’s responsibilities start dragging you down and you find your inspiration is no longer there.

 A client who recently came to me shared that in the past, she could easily commit to consistent morning workouts for 2 consecutive days and then on day 3, was already finding excuses not to exercise.
-We successfully worked on creating positive habits and what was getting in the way of fully committing to these habits and how to overcome any foreseen obstacles.
+We successfully worked on creating positive habits what was getting in the way of fully committing to these habits and how to overcome any foreseen obstacles.

 It might surprise you to realize how quickly you can get back on track and what is needed to get you there.
 Here are some tips that have been successful with my clients:

 Obstacles Accept that you are human and that minor glitches along the way are part of life.
 This isn’t the time to call yourself a failure.
-Everyone will find that the regular routine can sometimes fall apart.
+Everyone will find that the routine can sometimes fall apart.
 Developing some strategies will help you bounce back on track.
-Taking even the smallest steps within these strategies can help redirect your focus, time and start building momentum again.
+Taking even the smallest steps within these strategies can help redirect your focus, and time and start building momentum again.

 Consistent Schedule It can help to stick to your schedule as much as possible.
 Sometimes, this might be in just the smallest way.
-For example, if you don’t have enough time to get to the gym for the usual one hour workout, how about considering a 20 minute session of squats or lunges, push-ups, jumping jacks and some planks?
-Contact me if you would like some Personal Training programs for inspiring High-Intensity Interval Training (HIIT) exercise programs to provide some ideas for a quick, effective and fun workout session.
+For example, if you don’t have enough time to get to the gym for the usual one-hour workout, how about considering a 20-minute session of squats or lunges, push-ups, jumping jacks, and some planks?
+Contact me if you would like some Personal Training programs for inspiring High-Intensity Interval Training (HIIT) exercise programs to provide some ideas for a quick, effective, and fun workout session.

 Everyday Responsibilities Have life’s responsibilities dragged you in another direction and you find that you are not able to write another chapter anytime soon?
 Consider writing one page per day.
 Can’t even commit to one page per day?
 How about one paragraph?
 The key is, to continue.
 Be consistent.
 Work with the flow and keep going.
 You can also consider having a life coach to help you with setting action steps and accountability.